 - Is there any case of a student not being assigned to the lab requested?

 - We haven't had such a case so far.
 If that were to happen, the Division Director and the pertinent professors would talk with the student to find a reasonable solution together.

 - I understand that students can change their laboratory later.
 Are there any disadvantages in changing labs?

 - It is possible to change the laboratory before getting into the last half year of master's program.
 The conditions for completing the Master's Program do not change.
-But if you have to begin research over again, you will have less time for it.
+But you may need to begin your research over again, therefore you will have less and harder time for it.

 2. Research theme